 For citizens of Australia or New Zealand, our program options are different from other countries.
 Learn more about opportunities for participants from Australia and New Zealand.

 If you are a participant looking for a job in the U.S., below are resources to assist you with your job search.
 Before applying for any position in the U.S., please be sure that you understand InterExchange’s job verification process and review the list of prohibited jobs.

 When seeking temporary employment in the U.S., you should provide a resume and cover letter for potential employers.
 A resume is a written document (similar to a curriculum vitae) that highlights your relevant work experience, skills, and education for the advertised position.
 A cover letter states your interest in the job and highlights key skills and experience that are detailed in your resume.

 The samples below are only provided to guide you in composing these professional documents.
 You should personalize the information so it’s specific to your background and experience.

-There are hundreds of online job search engines in the United States.
+There are many online job search engines in the United States.
 The following websites allow you to post your resume, search listings by industry, and find job hunting advice and tips for cover letters, resumes, and interviewing:

 Follow these guidelines when you apply:

 - Make a list of companies or job postings that interest you.